Nawras is a hardworking dog trainer in Malta, dedicating his time to improving the behaviour of some of the country’s most lovable pets.

 Nawras has many ambitions.
 One day he might like to open a dog training school.
 Nawras also enjoys hiking with his friends, painting and gardening, and would love to have his own land where he can grow plants.
 With resilience and determination, he is working hard and demonstrating the variety of skills that refugees have to offer to their new community.

 “The first year for me, in Malta, it was a bit challenging because I needed to learn the language and understand the norms in society, to make it easier for me to communicate in a good way with people.

 Communication has become easier, and I have my own job, and I really feel I am part of the society… as a Maltese.”

-Subsidiary protection holders make up a large proportion of the persons of concern for UNHCR in Malta.
-UNHCR Malta advocates to improve the situation of beneficiaries of subsidiary protection, who do not receive the same rights as persons with refugee status and in fact some of the gaps identified by UNHCR can hinder the process of reaching more social inclusion.
-Specifically, UNHCR Malta has carried out continued advocacy on access to family reunification for persons with spouses and children in other countries, has advocated on improving the pathway to citizenship, and also on access for subsidiary protection holders to a wider range of social support, including unemployment benefits.
+Holders of Subsidiary Protection make up a large proportion of the persons of concern for UNHCR in Malta.
+UNHCR Malta advocates to improve the situation of beneficiaries of Subsidiary Protection, who do not receive the same rights as persons with Refugee Status.
+UNHCR Malta has carried out continued advocacy on access to family reunification for persons with spouses and children in other countries, on improving the pathway to citizenship and also on facilitating better access to social services.